stephenbeckr/zeroSR1/README.md

 # Installation
 For Matlab, there is no installation necessary.
 Every time you run a new Matlab session, run the `setup_zeroSR1.m` file and it will add the correct paths.

+Run `tests/test_solver_simple.m` to see how to solve a typical problem

 # Structure
 In each folder, see they `Contents.m` file for more information